Lap spread project: Church ladies believe in serving fellow man

 Linda Hillard and Patti Hill sewed the spreads and secured the items on the spreads so they will stay attached.

-Material had to be cut to the appropriate size which was done by Martin, Linda Burcham, Faye Winsett, Debbie Ridings, Jessie Sisson, Samma Hastings, Mary Sloan and Loretta Bomar.
+Material had to be cut to the appropriate size, which was done by Martin, Linda Burcham, Faye Winsett, Debbie Ridings, Jessie Sisson, Samma Hastings, Mary Sloan and Loretta Bomar.

 It was certainly a labor of love, the ladies agree.